jlinares12/Portfolio-Website/index.md

 This is my home page!
 My name is Juan Linares and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
 <details>
-<summary>Get to know more about me</summary>
+<summary>Get to know more about me!</summary>
 <br>
 I am a first generation college student.
-I immigrated to the United States with my dad and sister when I was only 2 years old from Peru.
+I immigrated from Peru to the United States with my dad and sister when I was only 2 years old.
 Since I moved to the US at such a young age I consider myself a Californian.
 For fun I love to play video games, go on hikes and make music.
 I also LOVE eating different cuisines.
-If you have not tried peruvian food, I strongly recommend it.
+Some of my favorites are Indian food, Phillipino food and obviously Peruvian food.
 </details>

 ## Computer Science Projects